mpcq-network/mpcq-json-rpc-relay/tools/subgraph-example/README.md

 Run `npm install` or `yarn [install]`

-#### Run Hedera local node:
+#### Run MPCQ local node:

-To start a Hedera local node by running `npx hedera start --network local-test`.
+To start a MPCQ local node by running `npx hedera start --network local-test`.
 Note that when the containers are up, you'll need to stop the `json-rpc-relay` container and start a local relay server.

 #### JSON-RPC Relay configurations: